OpenStackweb/osf-website/src/pages/openinfra-summit/index.md

   upperTitle: The summit is back!
   description: >
-    Collaborate directly with the people building and running open source infrastructure using OpenStack, Kubernetes and 30+ other technologies.
+    Collaborate directly with the people building and running open source infrastructure using OpenStack, Kubernetes and 30+ other technologies. <a href="https://cfp.openinfra.dev">Now accepting talk submissions</a>.
   date:
     icon: /img/summit/Vector-calendar.svg
     text: June 7-9, 2022